 Bram had a theory that oranges get better the further south you are.
 That theory seemed to hold up.
 In Germany and Belgium, we had small and very sour oranges that were hard to peel.
 In the south of France, we had big oranges that were juicy and flavorful.
 They were also easy to peel.
 This one from South Africa was even better.
 I concluded that oranges from the south pole had to be the best.

 Along the Rhine, we passed many people on a cycling vacation.
 When we were eating there were even two girls who passed.
 I only saw them from the rear.
 Bram said they were good looking.
 He quickly got his camera, but unfortunately they had already passed around the corner.

 That's where they just rode

-Due to our experience in cycling-vacations it didn't take hours to find the right road.
+Due to our experience in cycling vacations, finding the right road didn't take hours.
 We just cycled over the car section of the bridge.
 There weren't even signs saying that was not allowed.
 On the other side of the river we again found signs for the bicycle path to Andernach, but Andernach had been crossed out.
-We didn't know what that meant, but followed it anyway.
+We didn't know what that meant but followed it anyway.
 From Andernach we cycled to Sinzig.

-Distance cycled : 227 km
+Distance cycled : 227 km.